-For a fancy, all-day option there’s Penn Quarter’s opulent, hotel brasserie Café Riggs — a scene-y spot for puffy gougères, fresh oysters, and commitment to local ingredients, with a year-round patio garden terrace next to the National Portrait Gallery.
+For a fancy, all-day option there’s Penn Quarter’s opulent, hotel brasserie Café Riggs — a scene-y spot for fresh oysters, a stellar nitro espresso martini, and commitment to local ingredients near the National Portrait Gallery.
 For glistening ceviche and pisco sours along the buzzy U Street corridor, consider stylish Peruvian eatery El Secreto de Rosita.
 Dauphine’s, a Mid-Atlantic-meets-New Orleans restaurant downtown, has also been attracting lots of buzz for throwback cocktails, raw bar fare, and Creole cooking with local bent.

 Meanwhile, Georgetown’s iconic Cafe Milano is a destination for people-watching (especially for bold-faced names).
 Another only-in-D.C. spot is the red velvet-wrapped Off The Record bar, hidden away in the basement of the Hay-Adams hotel and is one of many prime picks for a celebratory night out in D.C.
 Diners can look for famous faces at high-profile places such as Bourbon Steak and Fiola Mare, indulge in high-end Indian food at Rasika (don't forget to order the palak chaat), and get to know the cuisine of famous humanitarian José Andrés at Jaleo, Zaytinya (or the fancy Barmini and Minibar).
 Even a bagel shop, smash hit “Jew-ish” deli Call Your Mother, may get a visit from the president on any given Sunday.